mivanci5/Sleep-Wake-Schedule-Volumio-Plugin/README.md

 Set Sleep Time to 22:30, with a gradual volume decrease over 15 minutes.

 Configure Wake Time to 07:00, starting at volume level 20, and play your favorite morning playlist.
+While volume inceises for 20min.

 _________________________________________________________________________________